How To: Sourcing Healthcare Workers

 Source Healthcare Workers Where They Are

 Meeting candidates where they are is not only an efficient way to source talent; it is also a way to improve the candidate experience.
 When sourcing healthcare workers, organizations should look to identify candidates’ preferred news sources, professional forums, discussion groups and social networking sites.
+For example, participating in and networking at industry groups, conferences and trade shows is a great way to meet healthcare professionals who may be interested in new opportunities.
+Healthcare organizations can also post on professional association webpages, industry journals and in local organization’s newsletters.

 Engage a Healthcare RPO Provider